What is a Stiff Diagram?

 - Select the data file and click Open to create the graph.

 The data must have the cations and anions in separate columns, with each value on a separate row.
-Here is an example.
-This example uses part of the data located in the Samples file named stiff data.xls.
-Note that some columns are hidden in this image.
+The sample data below is located in the Samples file named stiff data.xls.

 The cation and anion data for the lake water concentrations.

-In the data above, Columns A and E are the label columns (the columns that contain the cation and anion names).
+In the data above, Columns A and E are the label columns for the cation and anion names.
 Columns B and F are the data values being plotted.
-The value determines how far away from the center 0 line the point is located.
-In the graph below, the cations are on the left side and the concentration increases to the left.
-The anions are located on the right side and the concentration increases to the right.
+The value determines how far from the center 0 line the point is located.
+When this data is plotted it looks like the diagram below.

-Example of a Grapher stiff plot created displaying lake water ion concentrations.
+Grapher stiff plot displaying lake water ion concentrations.